Please choose a body region on the right for you to pin point the problem area of your body.

 Further, emergency experts also recommend taking basic first-aid courses in cardiopulmonary resuscitation (CPR) that also cover how to use an automatic external defibrillator (AED), an increasingly common, potentially life-saving medical device used on patients suspected of being in cardiac arrest.

 More information on first-aid procedures, products and training is available through CWI Medical, a leading provider of high quality medical supplies and healthcare products to Acute Care Facilities and the general public.
-CWI Medical is also an ACHC Accredited organization maintaining standards of excellence in the Healthcare Field for more than 15 years.
+CWI Medical is also an ACHC Accredited organization maintaining standards of excellence in the Healthcare Field.